leewtai/leewtai.github.io/usecases_data/gps_assasination/README.md

 <img src="assassinate_classroom.png" alt="Assassination Classroom" width='300'>
 Image sourced from Wikipedia.

 [Assassination classroom by Yusei Matsui](https://en.wikipedia.org/wiki/Assassination_Classroom) is the inspiration for the project!
 In this comic, a teacher is training students to assassinate himself.
-Why?
-Find out yourself :)

 Similarly, your challenge is to use 2 weeks of my phone GPS data to "bomb" me on my usual path in the 3rd week.
 You'll have 2 attempts!